 From 2018-2019 I worked with a window manufacturing company as a research and design consultant to better understand their digital tools through the perspective of their customers.
 My goal for this specific project was to usability test a tool for that was about to be published to their main website, as well as a “conceptual” tool that needed a more unique approach to test the usefulness of the tool to the preferred audiences.
 I ran two rounds of testing, wrote research scripts, recorded and transcribed session notes, and translated data into actionable insights for the design and product team.

 The client came to me with two different live prototypes that enabled end users to create their own visualization of their window and door products.
 This tool’s goal was to help the end user explore options that their newest product line could offer and contextualize color, size, operation, and product details when making a decision on which product to use for their project.
 The issue they had with the tools was that they were made in silos, and without data as to the specific UI cues and elements needed for successful use or the actual reaction a user would have to the ability to create their own product.

 Having this issue in mind, their main “build a window” product launch was coming soon and we needed to identify and alleviate many usability issues as soon as possible.
-Then, when we had more time to explore, I proposed conducting the second round as a hybrid interview/desirability testing/usability testing session to better understand the user needs of each product and how to create better products with the user in mind using specific actionable parameters.
+Then, when we had more time to explore, I proposed conducting the second round as a hybrid interview/concept testing/usability testing session to better understand the user needs of each product and how to create better products with the user in mind using specific actionable parameters.